se-edu/guides/tutorials/markbind-forked-sites.md

 {{ step('3') }} **Update the site configs to match your fork**

-When adapting the documentation to a new fork that evolves/morphs the upstream project into a different project/product, in addition to updating content files, you need to update the following config files:
+When adapting the documentation to a new fork that evolves/morphs the upstream project into a different project/product, in addition to updating content files, you need to update config files to match your own project.
+In AB3, these are the config files you need to update:

 <tree>
 :far-folder: [project root]
   :far-folder: .github
     :far-folder: workflows
-      ==:fas-file: docs.yml== (this is the config for auto-deploying the site)
+      ==:fas-file: docs.yml== (<span class="text-danger">change repo name in this file to match yours!</span>)
   :far-folder: docs
     :far-folder: _markbind
       :far-folder: layouts
-        ==:fas-file: default.md== (<span class="text-danger">change repo name in this file to match yours!</span>) ==:fas-file: site.json==
+        ==:fas-file: default.md==
+    ==:fas-file: site.json==
 </tree>